martijnvermaat/wiggelen/doc/commands.rst

         index               build index for wiggle track
         sort                sort wiggle track regions alphabetically
-        scale               scale values in a wiggle track derivative          create derivative of a wiggle track plot                visualize wiggle tracks in a plot (requires matplotlib)
+        scale               scale values in a wiggle track fill                fill undefined positions in a wiggle track derivative          create derivative of a wiggle track plot                visualize wiggle tracks in a plot (requires matplotlib)